abinit/abinit/doc/tutorial/elastic.md

 Is it worthwhile to have learned how to do this?
 We believe that is always pays to have alternative ways to test results, and besides, this didn't take much time.
 (Have you found the conversion factor on your own yet?)

+A final word about AlP calculations: in this study, we have not used converged parameters for the sake of speed.
+It is always the duty of the user to check the precision of his numerical calculations with respect to the parameters of the calculation.

 ## 6 Response-function calculation of the elastic constants of Al metal